Adding a Career Break on LinkedIn

 Related: Is LinkedIn Premium Career Worth It?

-- Bereavement, career transition, caregiving, full-time parenting, gap year, layoff/position eliminated, health and well-being, personal goal pursuit, professional development, relocation, retirement, travel, and voluntary work.
+The available options include bereavement, career transition, caregiving, full-time parenting, gap year, layoff or position elimination, health and well-being, personal goal pursuit, professional development, relocation, retirement, travel, and voluntary work.

 Adding a Career Break

-Adding a career break to your LinkedIn profile is easy!
-It’s just like adding a new position to your profile.
+Adding a Career Break to your LinkedIn profile works much like adding a new position in your Experience section.

 Here’s how a blank career break form looks on LinkedIn: